Dilation and curettage (D&C) is a minor surgical procedure used to diagnose and treat conditions that affect the inside of the uterus.

 As with any surgical procedure the woman will be asked to sign a consent form before undergoing the procedure.
 This is an ideal opportunity to discuss with the doctor the risks and benefits of the procedure and to have any questions about the procedure answered.

 After the procedure

-After the procedure vital signs such as heart rate, blood pressure and temperature will be monitored for a period of time (usually two to four hours).
+After the procedure, vital signs such as heart rate, blood pressure and temperature will be monitored for 2–4 hours.
 If no problems occur during this time, the patient is discharged and sent home.

 Recovery and activity guidelines will be given prior to discharge from hospital.
 It is usually recommended that the person does not drive for 24 hours after the procedure and taking one or two days off work is usually suggested.
 It is usually recommended that sexual intercourse and the use of tampons are avoided for approximately two weeks to allow the cervix and uterus time to heal.

 It is common to experience some cramping and period-like pain after the procedure.
 There may also be some spotting or light vaginal bleeding.
 These symptoms may last for a few days.
 Pain medication such as paracetamol or ibuprofen should help to ease discomfort.

 It is important to contact a doctor after the procedure if:

 • Bleeding is heavy, contains large clots or lasts longer than 10 minutes

 • There is a foul-smelling discharge from the vagina

 American College of Obstetricians and Gynecologists (2020).
 Dilation and curettage (D&C) (Web Page).
 Washington, DC: American Congress of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Dilation-and-Curettage-DandC [Accessed: 20/11/20]